matthewpersico/personal/README-GHE.md

 ```
 git push
 ```
+* At this point, you can create a PR on GHE to review the diffs and even approve it for record keeping purposes, but **do not** use any of the methods on the GH GUI to combine the code and close the PR; using the code combining methods below will automatically close the PR.

 ### Set up for the sync
 Move to the non-live GHE repo to sync things up.
 From there, perform the following steps: